 Whether it is the USPTO or the applicant that has made errors, the responsibility of correcting these errors lies on the applicant.
 Errors in the patent application may appear on the face page, in the claims section or in the complete specification including designs/drawings.
 Proofreading should therefore be performed at any of the following stages:

 - Before filing the application

 - Once the patent application is published

 - Notice of allowance stage

 - Once the patent is issued

 - When PCT application is published – U.S. as the receiving office

-In this section, we will discuss the method of proofreading patents.
+In this section, we will discuss the method of proofreading patent applications.

 - Stage I: Receiving Proofreading Request